BMW X1: Third generation (U11/U12; 2022)

 The U11 X1 is the third-generation model.
 It is built on the same UKL2 platform as the previous model, and now has a battery electric version called the iX1.
 Similar to the previous generation, AWD models are badged as xDrive.
 A range of petrol, diesel, and PHEV models are available.
-Like the previous model, a China-exclusive long-wheelbase model will be codenamed U12.
+Like the previous model, a China-exclusive long-wheelbase model is codenamed U12.

+On August 21, 2026, BMW launched the X1 Long Wheelbase (sDrive18i M Sport) in India priced at ₹49.90 lakh.
+Offered solely with a 156 hp 1.5-litre petrol engine, it features a 108 mm extended wheelbase to enhance rear-seat comfort.

 Production and sales

 The following are the production and sales figures for BMW X1 models: